thomasbeukema/cobinhood_api/README.md

     # You're fine
 ```

-For the rest of the documentation we assume the response is succesful with each request.
+For the rest of the documentation we assume the response is successful with each request.

 ### Initialise the API
 ```python